practicalli/clojure-web-services/persistent-data-structures/index.md

 # Theory: Persistent Data Structures

-Clojure has 4 built in data structures:
+Clojure has many built in data structures, although the most commonly used are:

 * **list** - simple linked list, the first element is assumed to be a function call
 * **map** - a key value pair with keys often defined using Clojure keywords